brunonatali/react/promise-stream/README.md

 ### unwrapWritable()

-The `unwrapWritable(PromiseInterface<WritableStreamInterface,Exception> $promise): WritableStreamInterface` function can be used to unwrap a `Promise` which resolves with a `WritableStreamInterface`.
+The `unwrapWritable(PromiseInterface $promise)` function can be used to unwrap a `Promise` which resolves with a `WritableStreamInterface`.

 This function returns a writable stream instance (implementing `WritableStreamInterface`) right away which acts as a proxy for the future promise resolution.
-Any writes to this instance will be buffered in memory for when the promise resolves.
-Once the given Promise resolves with a `WritableStreamInterface`, any data you have written to the proxy will be forwarded transparently to the inner stream.
+Once the given Promise resolves with a `WritableStreamInterface`, any data you wrote to the proxy will be piped to the inner stream.

 ```php
 //$promise = someFunctionWhichResolvesWithAStream();